avibrown/mat_maven/README.md

 A dedicated matrix multiplication device project to make me more powerful, in three phases:

-1. On FPGA (Lattice ICEStick) sending packets over UART
+1. On FPGA (Lattice ICEStick) receiving packets over UART
-2. On same FPGA sending packets over 100GbE with an ethernet PHY PMOD
+2. On same FPGA receiving packets over 100GbE with an ethernet PHY PMOD
 3. On a custom ASIC interfacing with same PMOD

 ---

 #### Notes

-*Entry 1 -- August 31, 2024*
+1 - Aug 31, 2024

 Let's define the goal.
 I want to learn about hardware accelerators.
 A good way to learn is to build one.
-They come in all shapes and sized but since AI is all the rage and AI is also basically lots of matrix multiplications let's start with a mat mul device.
+They come in all shapes and sizes but let's start with a simple mat mul device.
+Maybe I'll work up to some sick PCIe shit.

 I don't expect my device to necessarily run faster than my CPU.
 This is an educational project.
-Maybe we can get there though :)
+Maybe we'll get there though :)

-Let's set a scope.
-According to Tiny Tapeout I get around 40 bytes of memory in my ASIC tile.
+For scope: According to Tiny Tapeout I get around 40 bytes of memory in my ASIC tile.
 Let's do 2x2 matrices.
 Let's assume I'll need to store both so 2 * 2^2 * B where B is the size of each item --> 40 bytes / 8 = 40 bits per item.
 So we could do 32 bit floats.
-But let's keep things even simpler and make them 16 bit floats because then I could fit a whole 2*2 matrix in a single 8 bit UART packet.
-Once we get to ethernet we can move up in the world.

 ...

-Let's start with uint8s and that way I can fit whole matrices in a packet as well as metadata and checksum.
+Let's start with uint8s and that way I can fit whole matrices in a serial packet as well as metadata and checksum.
 Once I get to 100GbE I will have at least 46 bytes which is enough to send everything as one packet.

 As a basic flow for UART, the client will just send 2 consecutive packets with the following:
 1. Command ID - for now just multiplication but who knows...